 Progress and Attainment

-Whilst the data in the documents give a picture of attainment at the end of each year, as a small school with relatively small numbers of pupils taking the statutory tests, these percentages need to be read advisedly.
-For a more comprehensive view of progress in our school we would advise that a visit to our school will demonstrate our culture of achievement, personalised learning and challenge for all.
+Whilst the data in the documents gives a picture of attainment at the end of each year, as a small school with relatively small numbers of pupils taking the statutory tests, these percentages need to be read advisedly.
+For a more comprehensive view of learning, progress and attainment in our school, we would advise that a visit to our school will demonstrate our culture of achievement, personalised learning and challenge for all.

 Further information about 11+ transfer testing statistics are available by clicking on this hyperlink to the Buckinghamshire County Council Public Website.